Lumiwealth/lumibot/README.md

 #### on_filled_order

-This lifecycle method is called when an order has been successfully filled by the broker.
+The lifecycle method called when an order has been successfully filled by the broker.
 Use this lifecycle event to execute code when an order has been filled by the broker

 Parameters: